-You’ll want to request a full wedding gallery from your chosen photographer.
-The gallery will give you a good indication of what your photographer’s style will be like as well as how they deal with differences in light and location (e.g. harsh light and indoor Vs. outdoor).
+This one is key.
+Be sure that the images you see are on their social profiles are not just set-up shoot images.
+You’ll want to request a REAL wedding gallery from your chosen photographer.
+The gallery will give you a good indication of what your photographer’s style will be like as well as how they deal with differences in different light and location (e.g. harsh light and indoor Vs. outdoor).

 Ask your wedding photographer for a contract.
 The contract will provide both parties with a sense of protection as well as a realistic view of responsibilities, expectations as well as outlining all the important information.

 After your big day, the last thing you want to do is chase your photographer for the wedding photos if they’re late.
 During the wedding season, there could be delays if the photographer has several weddings to edit.
 It’s best to ask your photographer for a timeframe of when they’ll be delivering your photos.
 Some photographers offer a premium for quicker delivery if you want a fast turnaround.

 Sometimes unfortunate things happen and your photographer calls to say he/she is unable to make it to the wedding.
 During your consultation with the photographer, ask them what their plan B is in that scenario.
 Usually, the photographer can give you a few photographers who can cover them and has a similar style to their work.
 Cancellations rarely happen but it’s good to know they’ve got someone to cover should the situation call for it.